michaelbtan/nhlstats/README.md

 # nhlstats
-An app that queries NHL team and player statistics
+An app that queries NHL team statistics